PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 For the model to do integer addition perfectly accurately, it must calculate D4.T5 by step 11 so an accurate A5 can be revealed.
 Understanding how the model calculates A5 will help us how understand the model's algorithm works.

-Applying this mathematical framework within the constraints of the above "What model parts are doing useful calculations" diagram, we claim this is how the model calculates D4.T5 by step 11:
+Applying this mathematical framework within the constraints of the above "What model parts are doing useful calculations" diagram, we hypothesise this is how the model calculates A5 by step 11:

 - Step 8:
   - L0.H1: D2 attention: Calculate D2.T1 = D2 + D2’
-  - L0.MLP: A4 impact: Use is not understood.
+  - L0.MLP: A4 impact: Not used
 - Step 9
   - L0.H1: D1 attention: Calculate D1:T1 = D1 + D1’
 - Step 10